caltechlibrary/datatools/README.md

 + [jsonjoin](docs/jsonjoin/) - a tool for joining JSON object documents
 + [jsonmunge](docs/jsonmunge/) - a tool to transform JSON documents into something else
 + [jsonrange](docs/jsonrange/) - a tool for iterating over JSON objects and arrays (return keys or values)
++ [tab2csv](docs/tab2csv/) - a tool to convert from tab separated values to comma separated values
 + [toml2json](docs/toml2json/) - a tool for converting TOML to JSON
 + [xlsx2csv](docs/xlsx2csv/) - a tool for converting Excel Workbooks sheets to CSV files
 + [xlsx2json](docs/xlsx2json/) - a tool for converting Excel Workbooks to JSON files